cli/cli/docs/triage.md

 As we get more issues and pull requests opened on the GitHub CLI, we've decided on a weekly rotation triage role.
 The initial expectation is that the person in the role for the week spends no more than 1-2 hours a day on this work; we can refine that as needed.
+Below is a basic timeline for a typical triage day.

+1. Note the time
+2. Open every new [issue](https://github.com/cli/cli/issues?q=is%3Aopen+is%3Aissue)/[pr](https://github.com/cli/cli/pulls?q=is%3Apr+is%3Aopen+draft%3Afals) in a tab
+3. Go through each one and look for things that should be closed outright (See the PR and Issue section below for more details.)
+4. Go through again and look for issues that are worth keeping around, update each one with labels/pings
+5. Go through again and look for PRs that solve a useful problem but lack obvious things like tests or passing builds; request changes on those
+6. Mark any remaining PRs (ie ones that look worth merging with a cursory glance) as community PRs and move to Needs Review
+7. Look for [issues](https://github.com/cli/cli/issues?q=is%3Aopen+is%3Aissue) and [PRs](https://github.com/cli/cli/pulls?q=is%3Apr+is%3Aopen+draft%3Afalse+sort%3Aupdated-desc) updated in the last day and see if they need a response.
+8. Check the clock at each step and just bail out when an hour passe

 # Incoming issues